abbbi/bpf-hotclone/README.md

  truncate -s 10G mydisk
  losetup /dev/loop0
 ```

+Checkout major/minor number of created loopback device and change the `trace-changes`
+script.

 Now attempt to hot clone the device (it will copy the data to the local directory).
 While copy is running, create a new filesystem on the device: